owodolab/py-graspi/_sources/installation.rst.txt

 4. Now you can create your project using the Py-Graspi API or run the high-throughput execution from the command line.

-In the folder py-graspi/tests, you can find the Python file generate_txt_pdf_info_of_descriptors.py that generates information about data.
+In the folder py-graspi/tests, you can find the Python file generate_report.py that generates information about data.

 Note: You must have Python installed onto your system.
-To run generate_txt_pdf_info_of_descriptors.py, must be in the tests directory.
+Below examples assume user is in the tests directory.

     a.
 To generate the txt files:

     .. code-block:: bash

-        python generate_txt_pdf_info_of_descriptors.py txt
+        python generate_report.py txt

     b.
 Or to generate pdf report:

     .. code-block:: bash

-        python generate_txt_pdf_info_of_descriptors.py pdf
+        python generate_report.py pdf

 Jupyter Notebook for Py-Graspi source code